MicrosoftDocs/azure-devops-docs/docs/boards/get-started/sign-up-invite-teammates.md

 1. Continue through the flow to finish signing up.

-   When you're done, you have an organization and project based on your account name.
-Sign in to your organization at any time by entering `https://dev.azure.com/{yourorganization}` in your web portal.
+   When you're done, you have an organization and a project that correspond to your account name.
+Optionally, you can [change the name or other settings for your organization or project](#optional-change-your-organization-or-project-settings).

+   Sign in to your organization at any time (```https://dev.azure.com/{yourorganization}```).

 <a id="change-settings" />

-## Change your organization or project settings
+### Optional: Change your organization or project settings

+An organization is your container for projects, users, and other resources.
+It groups related projects and provides a centralized location for managing users, permissions, and billing.
+It also has tools for planning, tracking, and collaborating on projects.

-You can rename and delete your organization, or change the organization location.
-For more information, see the following articles:
+For more information about changing your organization settings, see the following articles.

 - [Rename an organization](../../organizations/accounts/rename-organization.md)
 - [Change the location of your organization](../../organizations/accounts/change-organization-location.md)

+A project is a specific effort within an organization.
+Each project is associated with a specific team and can have its own set of permissions, settings, and configurations.

-You can rename your project or change its visibility.
-For more information, see the following articles:
+For more information about changing your project settings, see the following articles.

 - [Rename a project](../../organizations/projects/rename-project.md)
 - [Delete a project](../../organizations/projects/delete-project.md)
 - [Change the project visibility, public or private](../../organizations/projects/make-project-public.md)